hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/805_raja-yoga_ii.md

 Third — Âsana, posture.
 Hips, shoulders, and head must be held straight, leaving the spine free.

-Fourth — Prânâyâma, restraining the breath (in order to get control of the Prâna or vital force).
+Fourth — Prānāyāma, restraining the breath (in order to get control of the Prāna or vital force).

-Fifth — Pratyâhâra, turning the mind inward and restraining it from going outward, revolving the matter in the mind in order to understand it.
+Fifth — Pratyāhāra, turning the mind inward and restraining it from going outward, revolving the matter in the mind in order to understand it.

-Sixth — Dhâranâ, concentration on one subject.
+Sixth — Dhāranā, concentration on one subject.

-Seventh — Dhyâna, meditation.
+Seventh — Dhyāna, meditation.

-Eighth — Samâdhi, illumination, the aim of all our efforts.
+Eighth — Samādhi, illumination, the aim of all our efforts.

 Yama and Niyama are for lifelong practice.
 As for the others, we do as the leech does, not leave one blade of grass before firmly grasping